DonaldAndrewMd/Beyond-Dashboards--Excel-Processing-Tracking-System/README.md

 - Stress driven by fear of missing urgent patient requests

 The system puts the operational burden on the people rather than on the processes.

+### Summary:
+Forsythe Pharmacy use WhatsApp to manage just-in-time drug orders from hospitals.
+When the number of hospitals grew, this caused missed and duplicate orders, poor accountability,, no reporting, and a system that was unreliable and hard to audit for pharmacy operations.